Good Grief

 I forget Jenny has passed some mornings.

 The dogs are restless.
 The morning quiet, broken only by the clink of the dog's tags as they shift in their crates, is the new normal.
-I miss the sound of her, the smell of her, her needing me to help her.
-I miss her entire presence.
+I miss the sound of her, the smell of her, needing me to help her.
+I miss her presence.

 Entry 2 12:27 p.m.